chankruze/Andro-Firmware-Tool/README.md

 # Andro-Tool
-All in one tool for android generic devices
+All in one tool for android generic devices' system folder and files extraction.

 ### About Tool
 This tool is dedicated for the extraction of system folder from various compression technologies.
+Works on windows.
 What operations can it perform ?

 #### This version: